 Math Block Description Absolute The Xilinx Absolute block outputs the absolute value of the input.
 Accumulator The Xilinx Accumulator block implements an adder or subtractor-based scaling accumulator.
 AddSub The Xilinx AddSub block implements an adder/subtractor.
 The operation can be fixed (Addition or Subtraction) or changed dynamically under control of the sub mode signal.
 CMult The Xilinx CMult block implements a gain operator, with output equal to the product of its input by a constant value.
 This value can be a MATLAB expression that evaluates to a constant.
-Complex Multiplier 6.0 The Complex Multiplier block implements AXI4-Stream compliant, high-performance, optimized complex multipliers for devices based on user-specified options.
+Complex Multiplier 6.0 The Complex Multiplier block implements AXI4-Stream compliant, high- performance, optimized complex multipliers for devices based on user-specified options.
 Constant The Xilinx Constant block generates a constant that can be a fixed-point value, a Boolean value, or a DSP48 instruction.
 This block is similar to the Simulink constant block, but can be used to directly drive the inputs on Xilinx blocks.
 Convert The Xilinx Convert block converts each input sample to a number of a desired arithmetic type.
 For example, a number can be converted to a signed (two's complement), or unsigned value.
 CORDIC 6.0 The Xilinx CORDIC block implements a generalized coordinate rotational digital computer (CORDIC) algorithm and is AXI compliant.
 Counter The Xilinx Counter block implements a free-running or count-limited type of an up, down, or up/down counter.
 The counter output can be specified as a signed or unsigned fixed-point number.
 Divide The Xilinx Divide block performs both fixed-point and floating-point division with the a input being the dividend and the b input the divisor.
-Both inputs must be o the same data type.
+Both inputs must be of the same data type.
 Divider Generator 5.1 The Xilinx Divider Generator block creates a circuit for integer division based on Radix-2 non-restoring division, or High-Radix division with prescaling.
 Exponential This Xilinx Exponential block preforms the exponential operation on the input.
 Currently, only the floating-point data type is supported.
 Expression The Xilinx Expression block performs a bitwise logical expression.
 Inverter The Xilinx Inverter block calculates the bitwise logical complement of a fixed-point number.
 The block is implemented as a synthesizable VHDL module.
 Logical The Xilinx Logical block performs bitwise logical operations on fixed-point numbers.
 Operands are zero padded and sign extended as necessary to make binary point positions coincide; then the logical operation is performed and the result is delivered at the output port.
-MCode The Xilinx MCode block is a container for executing a user-supplied MATLAB function within Simulink.
-A parameter on the block specifies the M-function name.
-The block executes the M-code to calculate block outputs during a Simulink simulation.
-The same code is translated in a straightforward way into equivalent behavioral VHDL/Verilog when hardware is generated.
-Mult The Xilinx Mult block implements a multiplier.
-It computes the product of the data on its two input ports, producing the result on its output port.
-MultAdd The Xilinx MultAdd block performs both fixed-point and floating-point multiply and addition with the a and b inputs used for the multiplication and the c input for addition or subtraction.
-Natural Logarithm The Xilinx Natural Logarithm block produces the natural logarithm of the input.
-Negate The Xilinx Negate block computes the arithmetic negation of its input.